“She was not a lynx or a spider or even the Wraith. She was Inej Ghafa, and her future was waiting above” (Six of Crows).

-Inej might not have a had a boy give her flowers, but instead, Kaz Brekker understood that she could not belong to anyone, she had to be free, and in her freedom, she had to have means of protecting herself.
-And so she is given knives along with the agency she needs most after the life she had lived.
+Inej might not have had a boy give her flowers, but instead, Kaz Brekker understood that she could not belong to anyone, she had to be free, and in her freedom, she had to have the means of protecting herself.
+And so, she is given knives along with the agency she needs most after the life she had lived.

-She is given the safe space to explore city ledges, creaks and corners in order to make discoveries—anything, everything, to excavate the depths of her being and desires, flowers or knives, whatever the choice may be, it is entirely hers.
+She is given the safe space to explore city ledges, creaks, and corners to make discoveries—anything, everything, to excavate the depths of her being and desires, flowers or knives, whatever the choice may be, it is entirely hers.

 Inej is stealthy and graceful on her feet, but Inej is a human being and sometimes, she doesn’t know which way to go.
 Sometimes she isn’t sure of where she stands with Kaz or which route to take and it’s a process of growth.
 In all that she knows, there is also so much she doesn’t thus, making her character that much more relatable in showcasing the detail that even those who are so equipped and presumably have it all together are still human with doubts and uncertainties.